 4) Using it opens the body to Entities or discarnate souls.

 5) It is often a gateway drug to even worse drug problems, no matter what the proponents claim

-6) In terms of using it with a nutritional balancing program, it is a toxic remedy.
+6) In terms of using it with a development program, it stops development and is a toxic remedy.
 We do not recommend these for anyone, unless it is a prescription remedy, and then only for a minimum amount of time.
 We find we simply do not need it.

-In fact, many who use marijuana find that after 6 months or so on a nutritional balancing program, their need or desire for marijuana decreases significantly.
+In fact, many who use marijuana find that after 6 months or so on a development program, their need or desire for marijuana decreases significantly.
 This is because their health improves.

 Marijuana is now just as addictive as some of the hard drugs such as cocaine and heroin, for some people, and it must be avoided, especially by teenagers and anyone who is even the slightest bit prone to its effects.
 The new laws allowing its cultivation and use, sadly, are just destroying lives and will continue to do so until the people wake up and realize the harm this drug does to people.

 I receive emails regularly telling me I am crazy to think this way, but my medical experience with actual clients tells the story and carries much more credibility.
 Pot is harmful, and there is no question about it, and there is no “safe amount” or safe way to use it.

 Hybrid pot.
 There is a frightening change going on in the marijuana that is being imported and even that which is being grown in the USA.
 Essentially, the drug cartels, who have plenty of money, are breeding new marijuana hybrid plants with higher levels of THC and other toxic and addictive chemicals in it.
 This is resulting in a much stronger and much more addictive marijuana plant, even though it may look, smell and taste similar to older plants.